Diagnosis (American TV series): Episode 1: Detective Work

-Angel Parker is a 23 year old nursing student at the time of filming the episode.
-The earliest memory Angel has of the beginning of her illness was when she was 14, she remembers waking up in the middle of the night not being able to move.
+Angel Parker is a 23-year-old nursing student.
+Her earliest memory of her illness dates to when she was 14, and woke in the middle of the night not able to move.
 Since then her illness has progressed into daily severe muscle pain episodes, where the pain will start at the bottom of her legs and grow its way up to jaw.
 These episodes render Angel immobile for hours, her pee is pitch black, and very frequently she has to be admitted to the hospital.
-Angel expresses that any increase in physical strain or exercise will make her symptoms worse but she doesn't let that stop her from pursuing her athletic nature.
-Each time she is admitted physicians are unable to find a cause for her pain; She has been tested for Rheumatoid Arthritis, Lupus, Multiple Sclerosis, and Autoimmune diseases with all negative results.
-Angel’s story was sent to Dr. Lisa Sanders by a colleague, where she decided to take on her case in an attempt to help Angel find answers.
-Dr. Lisa Sanders published Angel’s story on her column, Diagnosis, asking readers to help find a diagnosis for her symptoms.
-One big medical anomaly that physicians are able to record during Angel’s episode is a rise in her Creatine Kinase levels.
-Creatine Kinase is muscle protein that at this point for Angel is leaking into her body at high levels, her highest CK level recorded during an episode was 57 thousand U/L in comparison to average levels at 22-198 U/L.
+Angel says that any increase in physical strain or exercise makes her symptoms worse but she still pursues athletic activities.
+Each time she is admitted, physicians have been unable to find a cause for her pain.
+She has been tested for Rheumatoid Arthritis, Lupus, Multiple Sclerosis, and Autoimmune diseases - all have had negative results.
+After a colleague sent Angel’s story to Dr. Lisa Sanders, she decided to take on the case and seek a solution.
+Dr. Sanders published Angel’s story in her column, Diagnosis, asking readers to help find a diagnosis for her symptoms.
+One big medical anomaly that physicians have recorded during Angel’s episodes is a rise in her Creatine Kinase levels.
+Creatine Kinase is muscle protein; Angel's highest CK level recorded during an episode was 57 thousand U/L in comparison to average levels of 22-198 U/L.